aunexjs/aunex/README.md

 An API first strategy will be taken for AuNEX

 ### Code Documentation
-AuNEX will implement auto-generated code documentation with [jsdoc](http://usejsdoc.org/)
+AuNEX will implement auto-generated code documentation with [jsdoc](http://usejsdoc.org/).
+This is perhaps a bit controversial as many projects have moved away from code documentation however I think a strong argument can be made for maintaining the docs such that made my [Tom MacWright](http://www.macwright.org/2015/05/15/defense-of-jsdoc.html).

 ### App Management
 Every site needs a solid management foundation.
 This should include things like: